samanipour/Operating-Systems/Labs/Lab-8/README.md

 This syntax performs an implicit call of a BASH command named test that you can use to perform several comparison tests.
-This can include integer (numeric) comparisons, string comparisons, and file testing operations.1 For example, use the following syntax to test whether the string value that is stored in the $name1 variable does not equal the string stored in the $name2 variable:
+This can include integer (numeric) comparisons, string comparisons, and file testing operations.
+For example, use the following syntax to test whether the string value that is stored in the $name1 variable does not equal the string stored in the $name2 variable:
 ```bash
 [ "$name1" != "$name2" ]